 The Kubrick with standard English roll arm, shown in Como Emerald Velvet

 Nail-Heads – Decorative nails that line the arms, back, or base of some sofas.
 Also helps retain leather stiffness on the furniture body.
 Popular on Chesterfield and Classic sofa arms.
-Our nails are individually hand-hammered into place, ensuring accurate and attractive design.
+Our nails are and-hammered into place, ensuring accurate and attractive design.

-Pillow Back – Unattached cushions that add to the longevity to the piece by periodically rotating the cushions.
+Pillow Back – Unattached cushions.
+Adds to the longevity of the piece if you periodically rotate the cushions.
 Also makes for easier cleaning.

 The McQueen Leather Sectional with optional pillow back, shown in Berkshire Bourbon

-Space-Saver Chesterfield – Where a classic Chesterfield has a roll extending beyond the vertical back, the Space-Saver Chesterfield features a completely flat back without affecting seat depth, allowing it to slide right up against the wall or another piece of furniture, thereby giving you the same classic look of a Chesterfield while saving you several inches of floor-space.
+Space-Saver Chesterfield – Where a classic Chesterfield has a roll extending beyond the vertical back, the Space-Saver Chesterfield features a completely flat back without affecting seat depth.
+This allows it to slide right up against the wall or another piece of furniture.
+Delivers the same classic look of a Chesterfield while saving several inches of floor-space.

 The Wright, with optional Space-Saver flat back, shown in Caprese Frosted Green Grapes

 Blind Stitch – A design choice where the stitching of fabrics or leathers is not visible on either side of the seam, hence a “blind” stitch.